Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can publish the permission as an API for which client applications can obtain [access tokens](https://aka.ms/access-tokens) for.
 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this API.
 To declare an resource URI(Application ID URI), follow the following steps:
     1. Select **Set** next to the **Application ID URI** to generate a URI that is unique for this app.
     1. For this sample, accept the proposed Application ID URI (`api://{clientId}`) by selecting **Save**.
 Read more about Application ID URI at [Validation differences by supported account types \(signInAudience\)](https://docs.microsoft.com/azure/active-directory/develop/supported-accounts-validation).

 ##### Publish Delegated Permissions

 1. All APIs must publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [Delegated Permission](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client apps to obtain an access token for a *user* successfully.
 To publish a scope, follow these steps:
 1. Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
     1. For **Scope name**, use `ToDoList.Read`.
     1. Select **Admins and users** options for **Who can consent?**.
-    1. For **Admin consent display name** type in *Read users ToDo list using the 'TodoListService-aspnetcore-webapi'.*.
+    1. For **Admin consent display name** type in *Read users ToDo list using the 'TodoListService-aspnetcore-webapi'*.
-    1. For **Admin consent description** type in *Allow the app to read the user's ToDo list using the 'TodoListService-aspnetcore-webapi'.*.
+    1. For **Admin consent description** type in *Allow the app to read the user's ToDo list using the 'TodoListService-aspnetcore-webapi'*.
-    1. For **User consent display name** type in *Read your ToDo list items via the 'TodoListService-aspnetcore-webapi'.*.
+    1. For **User consent display name** type in *Read your ToDo list items via the 'TodoListService-aspnetcore-webapi'*.
-    1. For **User consent description** type in *Allow the app to read your ToDo list items via the 'TodoListService-aspnetcore-webapi'.*.
+    1. For **User consent description** type in *Allow the app to read your ToDo list items via the 'TodoListService-aspnetcore-webapi'*.
     1. Keep **State** as **Enabled**.
     1. Select the **Add scope** button on the bottom to save this scope.